 What’s your most vivid travel moment?

-I couldn’t stop smiling the entire time I spent at Kanta Elephant Sanctuary in Chang Mai, Thailand.
+I couldn’t stop smiling the entire time I spent at Kanta Elephant Sanctuary in Chiang Mai, Thailand.
 It was an incredible day spent bathing and feeding these gentle giants and watching them up close as they interacted in their natural environment.
-I got to witness first-hand how smart they are, and learned so much about their behaviour and history.
+I got to witness first-hand how smart they are, and learned so much about their behavior and history.
 By the time I left, I had a whole new level of respect for these enormous creatures.
 It was the highlight of my whole trip and an experience that I will remember for the rest of my life.

 Where would you love to travel next?